yguitton/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-clustering-viz/tutorial.md

 >        - *"Amount by which plotting text should be magnified relative to the default"*: `0.4`
 >    - *"Advanced computational parameters"*: `Use default`
 >
->
->
+{: .hands_on}

 Among the four output files generated by the tool, the one we are interested in is the *Multivariate_figure.pdf* file.
 The PCA scores plot representing the projection of samples on the two first components is located at the bottom left corner.
 The PCA loadings plot is located at the bottom right corner.

 > <question-title></question-title>
 >
 > 1. What is the cumulative percentage explained by the first two components.
 > 2. Which one of the two factors in the experiment has the largest effect on the gene expression levels: the genotype (TP53-/- or wild-type) or the exposure to IR?
 Play with the plot colors and shapes and create a figure that nicely visualizes this.
+>
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 The score plots contains the percentage of variance explained in the axis titles.
 Principal component t1  explains 51% of total variability and t2 18% of total variability.
 The cumulative variance explained by the first two components is 51+18 = 69%.
 > > 2.
 The t1 nicely separates the IR_treated cells from the mock-treated cells. t1 explains most of the variation thus IR treatment explains most of the variation.
 The t2 mainly separates the KO cells treated with IR, suggesting that KO cells respond differently to IR than WT cells, which makes sense because p53 is important for the response to IR.
 > {: .solution}
 {: .question}

 > 4. Repeat the analysis but now with four principal components and plot principal component 3 at the x-axis (abscissa) and component 4 at the y-axis (ordinate)
 > 5. Optional: one can also OPLS (Orthogonal Partial Least Squares) which is a supervised form of multivariate analysis